 These words ring true in a world of blogging, posting, tweeting and vlogging.
 As Christians, we are not immune from this challenge, and how we engage a cause often communicates a greater truth than this cause itself.

 If we are not careful and discerning, we can become addicted to the endorphin high that comes from releasing our frustration at and on our broken world.
 And like any addiction, the returns diminish as the hunger grows.
-Soon, we begin to resemble less and less of the Savior, whose character we are called to display and whose temperament we are called to emulate.
+Soon, we begin to resemble less and less of the Saviour, whose character we are called to display and whose temperament we are called to emulate.
 This risk diminishes when we direct our outrage well and when we express our outrage less often.

 Be Outraged Less